-But what’s really exciting about this tour is hearing both the whitewashed version of Philip Schuyler (“major player in the military during the Revolutionary War”) and, shall we say, the “off-color” version (to grab land, he destroyed Iroquois villages, leading to the death of 5,000 – 15,000 Native Americans; he abused laudanum, an opioid solution, to assuage pain from gout; he drank gallons of Madera Wine; and he was a fan of erotic books, the porn of the day.
-“15 kids – understandable,” quipped the guide).
+But what’s really exciting about this tour is hearing both the whitewashed version of Philip Schuyler (“major player in the military during the Revolutionary War”) and, shall we say, the “off-color” version (to grab land, he destroyed Iroquois villages, leading to the death of 5,000 – 15,000 Native Americans; he abused laudanum, an opioid solution, to assuage pain from gout; he drank gallons of Madeira Wine; and he was a fan of erotic books, the porn of the day.
+“15 kids – understandable,” quipped the guide.

 Katherine, a Van Rensselaer and the “10th wealthiest American in history,” was but a teen when Philip courted her.
 She and Philip were married just five months before their first child, Angelica, was born.
 Only eight of their 15 kids survived beyond childhood, and only six outlived Katherine.

 The neo-classical New York State House, designed by Isaac Perry and completed in 1899 at a cost of $25 million, is worth stopping into if only to see the Great Western Staircase.
 Better known as the “Million Dollar Staircase,” four flights of sandstone steps are festooned with ornate carvings and 77 stone faces of celebrities of the day, including Abe Lincoln, Ulysses S. Grant, and Henry Wadsworth Longfellow.

 Capped by a skylight that was covered over during WWII, and restored to its original stained glass beauty in 2002, this magnificent stairway needs no other art or embellishment.

 Visitors can stroll at their leisure to explore the labyrinthian underground city that leads to the New York State Museum.

-VISIT: New York State Museum.
 Climb into an old NYC Subway car.
 Go into the Adirondack wilderness without leaving Albany.
 Meet the loggers who wrestled with nature and the rugged individuals and native animals that make this mountain range their home.

-If you got to the Museum through the underground Concourse, you’ll want to get above ground to the Plaza heading back.
-The best overview of the whole shebang is from the entrance of the NY State Museum – the vista is of a reflecting pool and ten graceful modern buildings that surround it.
+If you got to the New York State Museum through the underground Concourse, you’ll want to go above ground to the Plaza heading back.
+The best overview of the Empire State Plaza is from the entrance of the State Museum – the vista is of a reflecting pool and ten graceful modern buildings that surround it.